dymmond/edgy/docs/fields.md

 - `skip_reflection_type_check` -  A boolean.
 Default False.
 Skip reflection column type check.
 - `unique` - A boolean.
 Determine if a unique constraint should be created for the field.
 Check the [unique_together](./models.md#unique-together) for more details.
 - `column_name` - A string.
-Database name of the column (by default the same as the name)
+Database name of the column (by default the same as the name).
 - `comment` - A comment to be added with the field in the SQL database.
 - `secret` - A special attribute that allows to call the [exclude_secrets](./queries/secrets.md#exclude-secrets) and avoid accidental leakage of sensitive data.